mablack/cordova-diagnostic-plugin/README.md

 ## Core module

-This module contains the core plugin functionality and is always installed, regardless of whether the module preference key is present in `config.xml`.
+Purpose: Generic and miscellaneous functionality.

-Platforms: Android, iOS and Windows 10 Mobile
+Platforms: Android, iOS and Windows 10 Mobile Configuration name: N/A - always installed, regardless of whether the module preference key is present in `config.xml`.

 ### isWifiAvailable()